saba10/join-devops-challenge/README.md

 ## IAC
 - Using Terraform, installed k8s dashboard and argocd using helm provider.
-- Possibly, we can build the k8s cluster from scratch using IAC.
+- Possibly we can build the k8s cluster from scratch using IAC.